maxibor/adrsm/README.md

 <img src="./img/geometric_model.png" width="300">

+One can try different parameters for deamination using this interactive plot: [maxibor.github.io/adrsm](https://maxibor.github.io/adrsm)

 **Figure 2:** Substitution frequency.

 For each nucleotide, a random number `Pu` is sampled from an <a href="https://en.wikipedia.org/wiki/Uniform_distribution_(continuous)">uniform distribution</a> (of support [0 ,1]) and compared to the corresponding value `Pg` of the rescaled geometric PMF at this nucleotide.